 That kind of mindset — figuratively or literally being given a platform — has crossed over into and regrettably poisoned show business.
 Celebrities are now adamant about making their political views heard — if not from a smartphone or computer, then while walking on a red carpet, giving an acceptance speech, even during a late-night monologue.
 They automatically assume now that everyone cares to listen to what they have to say.

 When you have a president who also uses social media, it’s the equivalent of lobbing a softball up to late-night hosts (among others) who are eagerly awaiting to take a great, big hack.
-Not to mention half their jokes are literally being written for them, requiring even less creativity on their part.
+Not to mention half their jokes are being written for them, requiring even less creativity on their part.

 By the way, can you imagine what a late-night monologue would have been like decades ago if presidents like Reagan or Clinton were tweeting?
 It’s hard to fathom.